Harika-SVL/Git/notes.md

 ## Version Control Systems

-* This is a software which helps organizations to maintain the source code.
+* Software which helps organizations to maintain the source code
-* VCS helps in maintaining history of changes
-* VCS allows us to maintain track of different releases which we give to customers
+* VCS helps in `maintaining history of changes` and also allows us to maintain track of different releases which we give to customers
-* VCS allows parallel development by multiple developers
+* It allows `parallel development` by multiple developers

-## Types of VCS
+### Types of VCS

-  1. Local Version Control Systems
+  1. Local Version Control System
-  2. Centralized Version Control Systems
+  2. Centralized Version Control System

 ![Alt text](shots/110.PNG)

-  3. Distributed Version Control Systems
+  3. Distributed Version Control System

 ![Alt text](shots/111.PNG)

 ## Git

-* Distributed Version Control System
+* _**Distributed Version Control System**_
-* Options for remote repo :
+* Options for remote repos :
     1.Self hosted
       * Host it on your own
       * Options: